 - Roses: These timeless flowers, which are in season year-round, will give your bouquet a classic, romantic look.
 Roses bloom in a rainbow of colors, from crimson to blush and even mauve.
 Work with your florist to choose the best type of rose for your budget and personal style—there are more than a thousand different varieties!

-What are fall wedding colors?
+What are the best fall wedding colors?

 Pumpkin-inspired hues probably come to mind when you think of fall wedding colors, but you don't have to limit yourself to oranges, yellows, reds, and browns if they don't match your overall aesthetic.
 Other fall wedding colors we love include: